-Incorporate an activity to get the blood flowing, making it as vigorous – or not – as you like.
-Your activity could be soothing like a long contemplative walk, yoga or tai-chi, or intense like running.
+Incorporate an activity to get the blood flowing, making it as vigorous as you like.
+Your activity could be soothing like a long walk, yoga or tai-chi, or intense like running.

 When’s the last time you created something just for the sake of it?
 Write, paint, sculpt, play music or do anything else as long as it engages the right side of your brain.
 This is your sacred time to speak to your inner muse, no matter what form she takes.
 If your activity requires a laptop or tablet, just make sure you are not connected to the Internet.

 Set aside time for meditation, prayer or just quiet time.
-Taking a moment to feel grateful – to appreciate what you have instead of focusing on what you don’t – is proven to increase neurotransmitter serotonin levels and make us feel happier.
+Taking a moment to feel grateful and to appreciate what you have instead of focusing on what you don’t.
+This is proven to increase neurotransmitter serotonin levels and make us feel happier.
 Consider crafting a gratitude statement, making it as simple or complex as you’d like.
-Write it down before your retreat (or use this exercise as part of your creative activity) and repeat it to yourself.
+Write it down before your retreat, or use this exercise as part of your creative activity, and repeat it to yourself.